Homemade Chocolate Marshmallows Without Eggs

 - In the bowl of a stand mixer fitted with the whisk attachment, add ½ cup of the cold water and gelatin.
 Immediately stir together with a spoon so it doesn’t clump.
 Set aside.

 - Start mixing on low and gradually increase the speed as the mixture starts to thicken.
-It will start out as an opaque color and slowly it will start to lighten in color as it thickens.
+It will start out as an opaque color and slowly it will start to lighten in color as it thickens and turns glossy.
 Keep increasing the speed until you are at full speed.

 - Continue mixing on high until the mixture is a thick consistency and resembles marshmallow fluff.
 It should be sticky and hold its shape for a short period of time.
 The entire mixing time should be about 10 to 15 minutes.
 Last, add in the vanilla extract and whisk to combine completely.

-- Grease the prepared parchment paper and two additional sides of the baking dish with canola oil spray.
+- Grease the prepared parchment paper and two additional sides of the baking dish with olive oil spray.
 Immediately pour the marshmallow mixture into the pan.
 Let the marshmallow set overnight.

 - In a sifter, add the powdered sugar and cocoa.
 On a baking sheet with parchment paper, or a work surface, sift some of the powdered sugar and cocoa mixture onto the parchment paper.
 Slowly pull at the ends of the marshmallow that are not against the parchment paper so it’s not stuck to the pan.
 Lift the entire marshmallow out of the pan and turn it upside down onto the powdered sugar and cocoa mixture.
 And sift the remaining on top.